China's ZTE delays annual results after U.S. restrictions

-SHANGHAI (Reuters) - China’s ZTE Corp (0763.HK)(000063.SZ) said it will delay the publication of its annual results because it needs to assess the impact of tough U.S. export restrictions imposed on the telecom equipment maker last week.
+SHANGHAI, March 17 (Reuters) - China’s ZTE Corp said on Thursday it will delay the publication of its annual results because it needs to assess the impact of tough U.S. export restrictions imposed on the telecom equipment maker last week.

 The U.S. Commerce Department has imposed restrictions on U.S. suppliers providing crucial components to ZTE for alleged Iran sanctions violations, a move likely to disrupt its global supply chain.

-ZTE was unable to finalize its annual results “pending a thorough self-assessment on the potential impacts of the restriction measures on the business and operation of the group,” the firm said in a filing to the Hong Kong stock exchange on Thursday.
+The firm said in a filing to the Hong Kong stock exchange it was unable to finalise its annual results “pending a thorough self-assessment on the potential impacts of the restriction measures on the business and operation of the group.”

 ZTE’s board meeting would also be postponed, while its Hong Kong-listed shares would continue to be suspended, it added.
 The shares last closed at HK$14.16, prior to a trading suspension on March 7.